ibartomeus/IberianBees/README.md

 [![License](https://licensebuttons.net/l/by/4.0/80x15.png)](https://raw.githubusercontent.com/ibartomeus/IberianBees/master/LICENSE)

-# IberianBees database v.0.3.0 :bee:
+# IberianBees database v.1.0.0 :bee:

-This is a work in progress repository to document the distribution and diversity of bee species of the Iberian Peninsula.
-You can see a summary of the data [here](https://github.com/ibartomeus/IberianBees/blob/Jose_cleaning/Manuscript/Summary/Summary.pdf).
+This is a repository to document the distribution and diversity of bee species of the Iberian Peninsula.
+You can see a summary of the data [here](https://github.com/ibartomeus/IberianBees/blob/Jose_cleaning/Manuscript/Summary/Summary.md).

 ## How to use this repo

-- The Iberiabees database can be found on: `Data/iberian_bees.csv.gz`.
+- The IberianBees database can be found on: `Data/iberian_bees.csv.gz`.
 This is a zip file so double click on it to unzip.

 - Records with non-accepted names on the Iberian bee species masterlist have been excluded of the final dataset but can be found on `Data/Processing_iberian_bees_raw/removed.csv`.

-- The excluded species will be checked manually with special help of Thomas Wood and added to `Data/Processing_iberian_bees_raw/manual_checks.csv` that after running `Scripts_3_1_Final_cleaning.R` will update the database with the corrected record.

 - Please, if you spot any issue or you want to clean this data further, please let @ibartomeus know to avoid duplicating efforts by creating an [issue](https://github.com/ibartomeus/IberianBees/issues) with the corresponding unique identifier (uid) of the record that needs to be fixed.